open/close all folders

 - Team Fortress 2:

 - A Pyro with a shotgun is an average speed, average health class with the most commonly appearing stock weapon (four classes out of nine use it, with the next most common weapon only appearing in two out of nine loadouts), reaching to medium range and doing moderate damage.
 Obviously not what the class was designed for, but remarkable in that it manages to actually define an 'average threat' in a Cast of Snowflakes.
+However, in higher levels of play, the Pyro is considered to be the Master of None.

 - In Battlefield 3 the M16A3 (and its three-round-burst counterpart the M16A4) has a reputation for being almost a Game Breaker due to the fact that it has the best reload speed of all the assault rifles but is very competitive with all the other assault rifles at all other statistics.
 If you were giving scores out of 10 for horizontal recoil, vertical recoil, rate of fire, first shot accuracy, reload speed, damage, handling and any other stat you can think of, it would have 9's across the board.
 It is competitive at any range.